 Once you have electronically signed the FAFSA, you will be assigned a PIN number.
 This PIN is unique and belongs solely to you, the financial aid office is not given your PIN information.
-As an enhanced security measure the U.S. Department of Education has made two significant changes to the PIN process.
 If you already have a PIN, the first time you attempt to use it you will be prompted to agree to a PIN Terms and Conditions Activation Agreement, which asks you not to share your PIN with anyone, secondly you will be asked to select and answer a challenge question.
 Only you will know the answer to your challenge question, and it may be used to validate your identity in the future.

 These changes have been made to ensure the security of the PIN process and to remind you of the importance of safeguarding your PIN.
 Your PIN serves as your electronic signature and provides access to your personal records, and it is critical that it remain as secure as possible.
 We suggest keeping your PIN in a location that you can easily access, as you will need it each year you apply for the FAFSA and when you complete your degree and begin repaying your loans.

 The PIN enables you to electronically sign the FAFSA form, otherwise you may be required to print the signature page of the application and send it to the federal processor.

 - File your FAFSA as soon as possible after January 1.